The importance of an independent national examination

 Reliable, Cost-Effective, and Accessible

 The NHIE is offered at a reasonable cost to examinees at more than 300 testing centers nationwide and in Canada.
 All centers are equipped with touchscreen computer technology and most are available six days a week.
-Examinees may register online or by calling a toll-free number.
+Examinees may register online here.

 - Validity means the examination is able to measure what it is supposed to measure.